qplan-lang/qplan/README.md

 Functional or object-based modules used by AI to generate valid plans.

 ### ModuleRegistry
 Central place where modules are registered and exposed to AI/runtime.
+Module IDs may include any Unicode letter/digit plus underscores (e.g., `my_module`, `분석작업`), but must start with a letter/underscore.
 You can pass a custom registry to `runQplan` or `buildAIPlanPrompt`, and call `listRegisteredModules(registry)` to expose metadata to UIs or prompt builders.
 Every `new ModuleRegistry()` automatically seeds the default `basicModules`; pass `new ModuleRegistry({ seedBasicModules: false })` if you need an empty registry, or use `seedModules` to preload a custom set.

 ### Step System
 Structured workflow with sub-steps, jump policies, retry logic, and error handling.
+Return statements are optional: `return gear accounts total=sum` (or `return gear, accounts, total=sum`) automatically expands to `return gear=gear accounts=accounts total=sum`.
+If you omit `return`, every action output inside the step is exposed under the step’s result namespace (`stepId.outputName` by default, or a custom name when you add `-> resultVar` to the step header).
+Even when you override the namespace, the engine mirrors the same object under the original step ID, so both `resultVar.field` and `stepId.field` keep working.
+Identifiers (module names, variables, return keys, etc.) may include any Unicode letter/digit plus `_` so long as they start with a letter or underscore, meaning `return 결과=값` works alongside ASCII names.

 ### ExecutionContext
 Stores runtime variables, supports dot-path access (`stats.total`), and keeps per-run `env`/`metadata` values retrievable via `ctx.getEnv()` / `ctx.getMetadata()`.